 Using the PCR based genetic markers such as STRs ( short tandem repeats) and VNTR (variable numbers of tandem repeats) scientists can create a unique DNA fingerprint between different individuals.

 No two individuals have the same VNTR or STR markers in the world.
-Thus by amplifying either STR or VNTR or even both scientists can create a unique DNA pattern which is different from other individuals.
+Thus by amplifying either STR or VNTR or even both scientists can create a unique DNA pattern of different persons.

 Criminal identification using the PCR based method accepted widely in every country for investigating a criminal case.